About the Author

 Malseed has written for the Travel section of the Boston Herald and for several travel guidebooks, and has extensive knowledge of the cruise industry, which he is lending to a cruise Web site being launched in 2007.
 A native of Philadelphia, Malseed graduated Phi Beta Kappa from Lehigh University, majoring in architecture, and also studied at the DiS school in Copenhagen and in Paris.
 He spent two years during the height of the dot-com boom as a technology and design consultant to a personal finance Web site.

 A founding member of Lehigh's Young Alumni Council, Malseed volunteers for the university to promote alumni networking and education.
-He lives with his wife, Jenny, in Manhattan.
+A cofounder of OhMyGov, Mr. Malseed now leads product design and development at Synoptos.

 02/14 In Google, Yahoo, Should We Trust?